 By 1865, Bethany was ready to move into a new building in St. Mary Street, built in grand Lombardic style by John Hartland.
 The chapel was a large building on a gable-entry plan seating around 950 people with a Sunday school to the rear which was built in 1878 and surrounded by burial grounds.
 Other building were constructed around Bethany and by the 1950s it was virtually surrounded by Howell’s department store (now House of Fraser).
 With congregation numbers dwindling an agreement was reached to sell the chapel to Howell’s and the money raised was used to build a new Bethany Chapel in Rhiwbina in 1964 (see separate entry).
 Rather than demolish the old Bethany chapel Howell’s subsumed it into the architecture of the department store, much of which is still identifiable today.
 The chapel still contains a plaque memorialising fisherman and martyr Rawlins White who was executed in 1555 in the centre of Cardiff for his protestant beliefs.
 He is said to have been given opportunity to escape and renounce his beliefs but refused to.
 When his time came to be executed he asked his wife to bring him his wedding outfit so he would look his best.
 It is even said he helped neatly build up the wood around his feet.

-Bethany Baptist Church, Rhiwbina
+Bethany Baptist, Rhiwbina

 Bethany Baptist, Rhiwbina can trace its history back to Bethany Baptist in the city centre (see separate entry) which started in 1806 and thus the oldest English Baptist church in Cardiff.
 When the original church was sold to Howell’s Department store the money raised was used to construct a new Bethany Baptist in Rhiwbina.
 The turf for the new building was cut in Dec 1963 and the church opened the following year.
 The building is of ‘extravagant architecture’ with an undulating roof over gabled windows and a dramatically painted interior.
 A baptismal pool, marble pulpit and brass plaques recall the old Bethany chapel in town.

-Bethel Baptist Church, Whitchurch
+Bethel Baptist, Whitchurch

 Bethel Baptist Church was formed in 1865 with services at the time held in a small thatched cottage.
 (Newspapers in 1902 report that the thatched cottage was then occupied by Mr John Lewis as a shop, so it was probably the drapers shop next to the Maltsters Arms run by John Arnott Jones).
 Bethel was formed by a group of people who split away from nearby Ararat Welsh Baptist church over the vexed question of the Welsh language.
 As the church grew it moved to a barn on Wauntreoda Farm on the east side of Whitchurch Common for two years.
 Land in Whitchurch main street was purchased and a chapel building constructed.
 In 1884 a building fund was started with the aim of building a more permanent structure.
 The shipowner Richard Cory was a large benefactor.
 The present Bethel Baptist church opened in 1894 at the cost of £1024 and was built in front of the old chapel in simple Gothic style with a gable-entry plan.
 The church continued to grow under the ministry of Rev J Arthur Jones who was said to deliver ‘thoughtful and pointed’ sermons.
 A gallery was added in Nov 1900 taking the seating capacity to between 500 and 600.
 In the first two years of the twentieth century 92 members joined the church and two hundred children were attending the Sunday School.
 A new organ was added in 1927.